hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

   * [Python Example - Autoencoder for Dimensional Reduction][22]
     * Dimensional reduced data came from `encoder.predict()`, `encoder` here is the intermediate result of `input -> hidden layer`
     * With dimensional reduced data, it's later using lighGMB for model training
+  * [Python Example - Autoencoder to Improve Image Resolution][39]
+    * Autoencoder can be used to denoise and improve image resolution
+    * Of course, it's supervised learning that have to be trained with clear images
   * [R Example - Autoencoder for Dimension Reduction vs PCA][25]
     * [Reference][26]
     * [Generated HTML R Notebook][24]